AmarDange/Archana-Bazaar/README.md

 - __Navigation bar improvements__
     - The functionality of the navigation bar could be extended to make it "sticky" so that it would be available to the user without scrolling.
+    - Carte can be added to Navigation bar

 ## Design